RaVeR76/The-Kicks-Fix/README.md

 For my database structure I had to think about this for a while hence why I have added before I'm about to start adding my models to my project.
 To be honest it took me while to get my head around it but I think I got there.
 After watching the Code Institute tutorials again, endless Youtube videos and undeniable assistance from my lengendary mentor, I have produced my first Database Schema.
 I didn't lay one out for my MS3 which cost me valuable marks but for this project, I wasn't going to make the same mistake.
-The Kicks Fix Schema is shown below where I have set up 14 models and have shown the various relationships between them.
-I may add more if required as my project develops
-& I think of new features that can be implemented but these are the main models that my project needs and I am very happy with the structure.
+The Kicks Fix Schema is shown below where I have set up 15 models and have shown the various relationships between them.
+I may add more if required as my project develops and I think of new features that can be implemented but these are the main models that my project needs and I am very happy with the structure.
 I used [drawSQL](https://drawsql.app/) to construct my schema which is a free online app and really awesome, once you get the hang of it !

 ![The-Kicks-Fix Schema](https://github.com/RaVeR76/The-Kicks-Fix/raw/main/docs/screenshots/schema.png)